sudopluto/learning-how-to-live/young-adult/age-25.md

     - diagnosed mild-moderate adhd, hyperfocus
     - diagnosed sdam: unable to form 1st person vivid memories of events
     - started new medications
+    - started orange theory fitness

 - sex
     - have had decent ammount of sex, no longer curious / insecure about it
-    - got told for the first time to my face that i was cute & enough
+    - got told for the first time to my face that i was cute & enough be a whore
+    - i think im a swinger
+    - got bored of sex somehow

 - anime
     - kaiju no 8